-13.4 The Council's Test and Trace Discretionary Payments Scheme is for any individual who meets all the required criteria (including the Council's additional criteria) except that they are not currently in receipt of a qualifying benefit and they would face financial hardship due to self-isolation.
-The reason for this could be, for example, that a claim for a benefit has not yet been made or that the individual, whilst normally resident in the UK, is unable to gain access to public funds.
+- 13.3 The Council's Test and Trace Discretionary Payments Scheme is for any individual who meets all the required criteria except that they are not currently in receipt of a qualifying benefit.
+The reason for this could be, for example, that a claim for a benefit has not yet been made or that the individual, whilst normally resident in the UK, is unable to gain access to public funds. - 13.4 Details of the Council's Test and Trace Discretionary Payment Scheme can be found at www.braintree.gov.uk/selfisolationpayments